fortellerq/notes/proxmox/proxmox.md

 If we go to the Options tab and turn off APCI, then newer versions of q35 will not crash the XP installer, but we'll have other problems with hardware drivers that make it not worth it.
 So we should stick to q35-2.10.
 Note that this will make XP 32 & 64 bit unable to shut down fully, and XP 32 bit shut down when trying to reboot.

 Also note that it might be possible to forcefully insert a newer community compiled apci.sys driver for XP, but I haven't tested this.
-Losing the ability to shut down fully from inside the VM isn't big deal, we can always force shut down the VM from the Proxmox dashboard.
+Losing the ability to shut down fully from inside the VM isn't big deal, we can always force stop the VM from the Proxmox dashboard.

 ### Virtual hard drive
 Since the Windows XP & Vista installer will not know how to deal with modern hard drives, we first should create & format our VM drive on a Windows 10/11 VM with MBR, NTFS.
 Then reassign the drive to the Win XP/Vista VM and proceed with installation.